oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

   See {{redirect-to-web}} for details.

 "native_callback_uri":
 : OPTIONAL.
-Native client app's redirect_uri, claimed as deep link. *native_callback_uri* is invoked by authorization server's user-interacting app to provide its response.
-If native_callback_uri is included in a native authorization request, authorization server MUST include the native_callback_uri when federating to any other authorization server.
+Native client app's redirect_uri, claimed as deep link. *native_callback_uri* MAY be invoked by authorization server's user-interacting app to natively switch to client app to provide its response.
+If native_callback_uri is included in a native authorization request, authorization server MUST include the native_callback_uri when federating to another authorization server.

 Specific implementations as well as extensions to this specification MAY define additional parameters to be used at this endpoint.